So, you want to install Linux on your Chromebook.

 - To switch to Linux, just press “CTRL + ALT + SHIFT + Forward Arrow” and you’ll go back to Linux.

 (By the way, the Forward/Back Arrows aren’t the Up/Left/Down/Right.
-They’re the Forward and Back Arrows at the top of your keyboard.
+They’re the Forward and Back Arrows at the top of your keyboard- where the F1-F12 keys are on a standard QWERTY keyboard.
 Don’t get confused.)

 How to uninstall Linux from your Chromebook